 Animal studies have involved the relationship between urinary protein loss and plasma protein and lipoprotein composition.
 My research has resulted in approximately 200 peer reviewed publications.

-Acute kidney injury in ICU, Renal complications of cancer, Measurements of renal function, Glomerulonephritits, Cardiovascular outcomes with peritoneal dialysis.
+Acute kidney injury in ICU, Renal complications of cancer, Measurements of renal function, Glomerulonephritis, Cardiovascular outcomes with peritoneal dialysis.

-Clinical nephrology & Home Dialysis Modalities.
+Clinical Nephrology and Home Dialysis Modalities.
 Hemodialysis outcomes by Ethnicity and Race.
-Chronic kidney disease and prevention.
+Chronic Kidney Disease and Prevention.

 Translational research investigating the links between altered metabolism in chronic kidney disease with muscle function and physical functioning.

 Molecular biology of signal transduction in vascular, kidney, and cancer cells with special emphasis on growth inhibitory mechanisms.
 Role of the cyclins and cyclin inhibitors in cell growth and apoptosis, and metabolomics and proteomics of cancer and kidney disease.

 Inflammatory blockage of albumin synthesis and erythropoiesis in dialysis patients; hyperhomocysteinemia in dialysis patients; role of homocysteine in atherogenesis in dialysis patients; emphasis on clinical studies.